Artemis-RGB/Artemis/README.md

 Some of it's basic features:

- * Support for multiple keyboards planned.
+ * Support for multiple keyboards.
  * Support for multiple games.
  * A few non-gaming effects such as type waves and audio visualization.
  * A fancy, modern looking UI.